-Experiment-# Assignment/Experiment Hardware based Experiments 1 Determination of Efficiency and Voltage Regulation by Open Circuit and Short Circuit test on single phase transformer.
-2 Parallel operation of two single phase transformers 3 Back-to Back test on two single phase transformers.
-4 Performance of grid connected induction generator.
-5 Determination of critical resistance and critical speed from no load test of a DC shunt generator 6 Plotting of external and internal characteristics of a DC shunt generator.
-7 Speed control of DC shunt motor by armature voltage control and flux control method.
-8 Determination of efficiency of a shunt motor by brake test.
-9 Determination of efficiency of a shunt machine by Swinburne's test.
-10 Various vector group of three phase transformer 11 Determination of efficiency and voltage regulation of a single phase transformer by direct loading.
-12 Study of open delta and Scott connection of two single phase transformers.
-Software based Experiments 13 Brake Test on a DC Shunt Motor: To obtain the performance characteristics of a DC shunt motor by load test.
-14 Swinburne's Test: To pre-determine the efficiency of a D.C shunt machine considering it as a motor by performing Swinburne's test on it.
-15 Separation of Losses in a D.C.
-Shunt Motor: To obtain separately the hysteresis, eddy current and windage losses of the given motor.
+Experiment-# Assignment/Experiment Hardware based Experiments 1 Determination of Efficiency and Voltage Regulation of single-phase transformer by Open Circuit and Short Circuit test.
+2 Parallel operation of two single-phase transformers 3 Back-to Back test on two single-phase transformers.
+4 Determination of critical resistance and critical speed from no load test of a DC shunt generator.
+5 Plotting of external and internal characteristics of a DC shunt generator.
+6 Speed control of DC shunt motor by armature voltage control and flux control method.
+7 Determination of efficiency of a shunt motor by brake test.
+8 Study of open delta and Scott connection of two single phase transformers.
+9 Study of various vector group of three-phase transformer Software based Experiments 10 Analysis of Separately-excited DC motor.
+Speed Control of DC Shunt motor by armature control and field flux control method.
+11 Analysis of various operating characteristics of DC Motor and DC generators.
+12 Determine efficiency and voltage regulation of single-phase transformer as a function of load.